francofaa/digital-garden-jekyll-template/_wikis/1_argot/the real jet fuel was the friends we betrayed along the way.md

 KB-180 picks up his head and says, "Friends, we can work this out--DESTROY!"

 Hobbes stabs KB-180 in the stomach, a massive gash cutting straight through, and KB-180 says, "Tis but a scratch!" and clobbers Sora.
-Sora ducks, remembers she has a sword, and non-lethally decapitates KB-180 (with a rapier? whatever) and guts him once more.
+Sora ducks, remembers she has a sword, and non-lethally kicks KB-180's head off and guts him once (the key was you had to decapitate him *and* stab him at the same time).
 KB-180's head goes flying to the window, his eyes turning back to blue as he contemplates the beauty of the clear blue sky.
 The eyes turn dark.

 Meanwhile, as Nahk and Casimir (oh Casimir ran back upstairs to help Nahk) battle valiantly against the Kodama Battalion units remaining, Livius lets out a sigh as Rho continues to lash out at him.
 Livius points a finger at Rho and mutters, "Disintegrate."
 As Rho's body starts turning to ashes, she says, "Y'all kept siding with the bad guys."
 Livius nods and realizes that nobody on the ship saw him defeat Rho with a really well-placed spell by the fourth-best wizard around (after Abraham, Mallory, and Luigius, RIP).